antonycourtney/antsrants/content/blog/oneref/index.md

 }
 ```

-This differs from previous actions we've seen previously in two important ways: First, **stateRef** is passed in directly to the action, instead of the action returning a **StateTransformer** that the caller passes to **update**.
+This differs from previous actions we've seen in two important ways: First, **stateRef** is passed in directly to the action, instead of the action returning a **StateTransformer** that the caller passes to **update**.
 Second, this is an **async** function.
 Since it's called from a non-async function (the **onClick** callback),
 **showNotificationWithTimout** is effectively a co-routine that executes independently alongside the rest of the
 application.

-The most interesting part of this action is the call to **awaitableUpdate**.
-AwaitableUpdate is a new primitive
+The most interesting part of this action is the call to **awaitableUpdate**, a new primitive
 added to OneRef that has the following signature:

 ```typescript